 Whether or not Punxsutawney Phil sees his shadow, the six-week period that follows Groundhog Day is trending warmer in most locations across the U.S.

 Feb 2, 2016

-Early February brings Groundhog Day and the Super Bowl, which can be big weather-related events.
+Early February bring the Super Bowl, which can be a big weather-related event.

 Jan 29, 2014

 Here are some of the coldest NFL cities along with some historical snowfall facts to share with your viewers in the run up to Super Bowl Sunday.